Visual sensory needs

 What is Visual Sensory Stimulation?

 Temps de Lecture Estimé: 4 min The Zones of Regulation curriculum, categorizing emotions and alertness levels, provides a valuable method for teaching self-regulation skills (Sanger, 2021).
 These activities also benefit gross motor skills and bilateral coordination.
-Our sense of sight gives us visual cues that allow us to discriminate objects and people.
+We have plenty of options to inspire learning and .

 This happens through interpretation of light.
 These toys are designed to cater to various sensory needs and preferences, encouraging sensory exploration and promoting skill .
 A visual sensory overload can happen rapidly, be disorganizing, upsetting, as well as elicit a strong and often painful response.
 The important consideration in this area is the degree to which the difficulties impact on a child .